-If you are looking to add some spice to your workouts, take out the boredom and focus on intensity then the Nautilus E616 Elliptical may be the machine to consider.
-Launched for 2015 this machine sets new standards in connectivity and performance in the sub $1000 market.
-Nautilus have come from virtually no where to dominate the fitness market with their new ranges for 2015.
+If you are looking to add some spice to your workouts, take out the boredom and focus on intensity then the New Nautilus E616 Elliptical may be the machine to consider.
+Launched for 2021 this machine sets new standards in connectivity and performance in the sub $1000 market.
+Nautilus have come from virtually no where to dominate the fitness market with their new ranges for 2021.
 The Nautilus E616 Elliptical is no exception.

 My first dealings with Nautilus were years ago when they produced the static weight machines at my old gym.
 Now they have overhauled their range, and look to be filling a gap left by the collapse of the Livestrong Brand.